Covid-19Radar/Covid19Radar/doc/SERVER_SIDE_ARCHITECTURE.md

 ### Azure DevOps - GitHub

-Once registered to Master on Github, it will also sync to Repos on DevOps.
+Once registered to Master on GitHub, it will also sync to Repos on DevOps.
 The opposite is also true.
 This is a remnant of Scrum development with the core team for a while.